 Performance shares have been granted to certain Group employees and senior executives.
 The corresponding plans provide for vesting to be subject to a condition of continued employment within the Group and the achievement of performance conditions.
-The number of performance shares for which fair value is used in order to calculate the IFRS 2 expense therefore includes the impact of the change in the likelihood of achievement of these performance criteria.
+The number of performance shares for which fair value is used in order to calculate the IFRS2 expense therefore includes the impact of the change in the likelihood of achievement of these performance criteria.

-The expense for performance shares was measured at €5.2 million at 31 December 2020 (€5.7 million at 31 December 2019).
+The expense for performance shares was measured at €4.5 million at 31 December 2021 (€5.2 million at 31 December 2020).

-The VINCI Board of Directors at its meeting on 4 February 2020 decided to vest 99.69% of the original performance share allocations of the 2017 performance share plan to beneficiaries meeting the condition of continued employment within the Group.
+The VINCI Board of Directors at its meeting on 4 February 2021 decided to vest 88.28% of the original performance share allocations of the 2018 performance share plan to beneficiaries meeting the condition of continued employment within the Group.
 This rate reflects the fact that the external performance criterion was not fully met; the internal performance criterion (counting for 80% of the allocation) was fully met.

-VINCI's Board of Directors' meeting held on 9 April 2020 decided to implement a new performance share plan that consists of granting employees a conditional performance share award.
-They will only be allocated definitively after a vesting period of three years.
-To qualify, the beneficiary must be employed by the Group until the end of the vesting period and meet the performance conditions.
+VINCI's Board of Directors' meeting held on 8 April 2021 decided to implement a new performance share plan that consists of granting employees a conditional performance share award.
+They will only be vested at the end of a three-year period, subject to beneficiaries being employed by the Group until the end of the vesting period and the achievement of performance conditions.